Undergraduate Research Funding

 RAD takes place in April as part of Research Week.

-Launched in 2016, Research in the Arts Day (RAD) began as an independent celebration of creative and scholarly research by students, faculty, and staff in the Caine College of the Arts, and has become an integral part of Research Week through its integration with SRS.
+Research in the Arts Day (RAD) began as an independent celebration of creative and scholarly research by students, faculty, and staff in the Caine College of the Arts, and has become an integral part of Research Week through its integration with SRS.
 Accommodations will be made for performance and pop-up gallery presentations.
 RAD takes place in April as part of Research Week.

 USU Student Research Symposium